michaelhuettermann/otello/oci/README.md

 ## Observability & Management: Monitoring

-Navigating to *Observability & Management''s section *Monitoring*, a *Metric Explorer* is available.
+Navigating to *Observability & Management*'s section *Monitoring*, a *Metric Explorer* is available.
 Select your *compartment* and the *metric namespace* you are interested in (here: *oci_computeagent*).
 We are keen to inspect the utilization of the
 CPU, thus we choose the *metric name* called *CpuUtilization*.
 Values of the metric are shown in the user-defined time interval.